April, May and June Are Great Times to Visit Okinawa!

 After enjoying the local experience of an Okinawan haircut, we wandered back to the hotel admiring tile roofs, hibiscus and “Shisa” (Okinawa’s mythological lion-dog protectors) on rooftops and flanking entrances of almost every house.
 Styles ranged from Picassoesque folk art made from old roof tiles to fine Chinese ceramic.
 Sizes range from ten inches tall to ten feet tall.

-shopping, and had dinner on the terrace of The Red Lobster (an American chain restaurant) before heading back to the hotel.
+We did more shopping, and had dinner on the terrace of The Red Lobster (an American chain restaurant) before heading back to the hotel.
 The kids fell asleep in the backseat of the Cruiser under the stars.

 Okinawa Churaumi Aquarium and Kouri beach.
 A forty-minute drive through lush, tropical vegetation took us to…

 Highlights were the dolphin show, salt water petting zoo, and lunch at a table right next to the famous Kuroshio Sea Tank that is home to whale sharks, manta ray, and schools of tropical fish.

 From the aquarium we drove through green sugar cane fields and across Kouri Bridge to…

 Where we spent the rest of the day on a small, clean beach.
 The water was shallow, turquoise, and perfect for the kids.
 People were friendly, and there was a food truck with cold Orion beer and garlic-fried prawns.